Jerónimo Morales Neumann

-Jerónimo Morales Neumann (born 3 June 1986), known as Jerónimo, is an Argentine professional footballer, who plays for Independiente Rivadavia in the Primera B Nacional.
+Jerónimo Morales Neumann (born 3 June 1986), known as Jerónimo, is a retired Argentine professional footballer.

 Club career

 Jerónimo has previously played for a number of clubs in his home country, including River Plate, San Lorenzo, Instituto, Estudiantes de La Plata and Independiente Rivadavia.
 In February 2015, he signed for Club Atlético Tigre after a stint in Australia with Adelaide United and Newcastle Jets.
 On 6 January 2016, he returned to former club Independiente Rivadavia.

 Barnsley

 Jerónimo signed for Barnsley on 29 July 2010, signing a one-year contract with an option of a second year.
 He had been on trial with the South Yorkshire outfit prior to signing a permanent deal, making two appearances in pre-season games against Yorkshire rivals Huddersfield Town and Sheffield Wednesday.
 His first appearance for Barnsley after signing on a one-year contract, was on the same day against non-league Buxton, where he scored his first goal for the club, in a friendly match.